jwlodek/csplit/README.md

 ```
 make clean debug
 ```
 to have access to gdb debugging of the examples.
+This has been tested on linux, as well as on Windows with gcc and make included in MinGW.

 #### Basic Example